 "Mama don't let your babies grow up to be cowboys"

 Every little boy wants to be a cowboy.
 I took that a step further and went to college in Montana (thus the image above).
 Almost all of my friends there were cowboys.
 Real ones.
-Tough as nails --- "let's get into a bar fight" kind of cowboys.
+Tough ones, like --- "let's get into a bar fight" kind of cowboys.
 At Thanksgiving when most kids went home to be with their families I couldn't afford a trip back east, so I was usually invited to someone's ranch in eastern Montana to help brand calves.
 Now there's a story over a few beers.
 The kid from back East, typically just referred to as "the kid".

 I liked the nickname.